Volume Sets

 Overview

-Control Plane does not allow individual volumes in a set to be shared by multiple workload replicas, nor does Control Plane replicate data between volumes in a volume set.
+- Data is not replicated between volumes.
 If you require data sharing or replication, this must be accomplished at the application level (e.g. by using WAL streaming between two Postgresql instances)

 Capacity and Billing